-It was on this day in 1944 when almost all the working men from the village (659 of them) were taken and sent to concentration camps by Nazi troops.
+It was this day in 1944 when almost all the working men from the village (659 of them) were taken and sent to concentration camps by Nazi troops.
 Only 48 of them returned alive to their home in Putten.

 Why did Nazi troops raid the village of Putten?

 Nothing can ever be reason enough to do what they did in Putten, or anywhere else.
 Fuelled with hate and cruelty, the Nazis were retaliating against the people of the village because members of the Dutch resistance orchestrated an attack against them.

-The attack happened the night of September 30 – October 1, 1944, when a car carrying two Nazi officers (Leutnant Otto Sommer and Oberleutnant Eggart) and two corporals was shot at on the Oldenaller bridge.
+The attack happened the night of September 30 to October 1, 1944, when a car carrying two Nazi officers (Leutnant Otto Sommer and Oberleutnant Eggart) and two corporals was shot at on the Oldenaller bridge.
 The corporals got away.
 Eggart was captured by the resistance fighters but was later let go.
-Sommer also managed to get away and succumbed to injuries the next day.
-But, that was only after he had a chance to raise the alarm.
+Sommer also managed to get away but succumbed to injuries the next day.
+However, that was only after he’d a chance to raise the alarm.

 Friedrich Christiansen, the Captain-at-Sea gave the command and the troops marched to the village.
-They separated the men from their families and any man between the ages of 18 and 50 were sent to the concentration camp at Amersfoort.
+They separated the men from their families and any man between the ages of 18 and 50 was sent to the concentration camp at Amersfoort.
 There, they released 59 men from the group who were unfit for work.
 The others were taken as forced labour to the Neuengamme concentration camp.
 In transit, 13 men jumped off the train while they were being transported there.
 After the war ended, only 48 of them returned home to Putten.